nVarap/CSABlog/_posts/2023-12-13-RetroRetroRetro.md

 Taking in everybody's reflections upon my skill and what I can work on, I see that communication is not my strongest suit.
 I think communication also comes from my issues with time management, something I have taken strides to improve constantly over my time in CSA.
 I have a bunch of lists preloaded on my computer to go off for reminders, and I have been taking my time scheduling out my day, including physical health, homework, and most importantly code blocks.
 I have been talking to my dad, a manager himself, how he blocks out time and been taking advice from him to do stuff.
 Improving on these two skills is great headway, but I must make sure that I keep this into the rest of my projects.

+# Stuff With Projects We Wanted To Do
+Something we wanted to do with the project but couldn't end up doing with the project was some of the Fibonacci.
+Rushing, we couldn't fix up a lot of the Fibonacci HTML styling that maxes it slightly less than aesthetically pleasing.
+Thus, we wish we could have done more with that.